aminomancer/uc.css.js/README.md

 `browser.proton.toolbar.enabled`
 `browser.proton.urlbar.enabled`</details>

+The `userContent.css` file handles stuff like the devtools, some UI pages and context menus, plaintext pages, browser background color while pages are loading, and the built-in HTML video player.
+It also includes some site-specific changes like my personal dark mode layout for Wikipedia.
+It isn't required for the rest of the theme to work, but takes care of some issues endemic to Firefox that might cause dark mode users a lot of grief otherwise.

+`userChrome.css` doesn't require any fonts, but `userContent.css` uses [Overpass](https://fonts.google.com/specimen/Overpass), [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) and [Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono) for plaintext files and the picture-in-picture button.
+Since they're free and show up frequently, it makes sense to install them locally rather than use webfont.

 To get the complete functionality [shown in the video](https://youtu.be/BAuABH13ytM), you'll need to install at least some of the scripts.
-The instructions and explanations are below.
+The stylesheets work fine without the scripts, but functionally it'll be just like vanilla Firefox.
+Instructions and explanations for the scripts are below.

 I don't use tree style tabs but I've tested this with TST and they don't seem to interact in a negative way.
 It just doesn't fully style all the TST stuff.
 I'll probably make a TST theme if someone asks, but since I don't use the extension myself it's not a high priority.